Previous dayMarch 29, 2026Next day

 88.0 km---✓ ReviewedUSGS →

-March 29, 2026 brought a magnitude 3.2 earthquake 57 km N of Charlotte Amalie, U.S. Virgin Islands, logged at 20:52 UTC.
-This was a intermediate depth earthquake, focused at 88.0 km depth.
+On March 29, 2026 at 20:52 UTC, a magnitude 3.2 earthquake struck 57 km N of Charlotte Amalie, U.S. Virgin Islands.
+The hypocenter lay at 88.0 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at 18.861°, -64.874°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 18.861°N, -64.874°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29